ahv1365/Binary-Classifiers-performance-metrics-comparison/README.md

 The objective of this case study is to improve the maintenance operations by comparing the different binary classifiers according to their scores within a time window and find the most accurate and precise model.
-The project applies data science techniques and machine learning algorithms by using python libraries such as Scikit-Learn, Pandas, NumPy .
+The project applies data science techniques and machine learning algorithms by using python libraries such as Scikit-Learn, Pandas, NumPy.

+Data preparation
+-Data types
+-Data description
+-Data preprocessing
+-Wrangling data
+-Feature selection
+ -Feature smoothing (Noise reduction)
+ -Features types
+Exploratory data analysis (EDA)
+Modeling techniques for predictive maintenance
+-Model selection
+ -Hyperparameters
+ -Hyperparameter tuning
+ -Cross validation
+-Training machine algorithm in practice.
+ -Logistic Regression
+ -Support vector machine (SVM)
+ -Random forest (combination of multiple decision trees) -Algorithms comparison
+ -Receiver Operating Curve (ROC)
+ -Precision-recall curves (PRC)
+ -Imbalanced data
+ -Imbalanced population demonstration with PRC -Prediction score in binary classification -Evaluation results of the different binary classifiers